-Rover-3.3.1 (and higher) supports “vectored thrust” which improves steering control for boats and hovercraft that use the steering servo to aim the motor.
-This feature should not be used on cars or boats with a rudder positioned away from the motors.
+The “Vectored thrust” feature improves steering control for boats and hovercraft that use a steering servo to aim the motor.
+This feature should not be used on cars or boats with a rudder that is controlled separately from the motors.

-To enable this features set the MOT_VEC_THR_BASE parameter to a value between 10 and 30 (normally 20 works well).
-This parameter specifies:
+MOT_VEC_THR_BASE parameter to a value between 10 and 30 (normally 20 works well).